jonathonball/canticle/README.md

 # Canticle
-A cli Youtube playlist manager
+Canticle is a command-line music streaming application.
+It is a front-end for [youtube-dl](https://rg3.github.io/youtube-dl/) and [mplayer](http://www.mplayerhq.hu/design7/news.html).
+Canticle does not download or store any music on your computer.

 # NOTICE
 This application has not reached a release milestone.
 I don't think you should use it yet.

 ## Features
-* Create and manage playlists of YouTube videos
+* Create and manage playlists of on-line videos
 * Audio playback that iterates through the current playlist

 ## Coming Soon
 * Keyboard shortcuts for controlling playback
-* Ability to delete tracks
 * Ability to sort tracks
+* Detailed playback information
+* Retrieve description data

 ## Coming Eventually
-* Load and store existing public YouTube playlists
+* Load and store existing public on-line playlists

 ## Installation
 * `$ git clone git@github.com:jonathonball/canticle.git`